pcmarts/Collab-Room-Telegram-App/docs/frontend/ui-components.md

 ### Glow Buttons

 - Reserve for primary call-to-action buttons
-- Use the standard GlowButton component for consistent styling across the app
+- Use the standard GlowButton component for consistent styling across most of the app
-- For special emphasis (like final submission buttons), use the inline glow effect
+- For form buttons in Telegram mobile browser, use the explicit styling approach with brand color (#4034B9)
-- Ensure sufficient contrast between the button text and the glow effect
+- Ensure buttons are visible with sufficient contrast in both light and dark modes
+- Avoid glow effects in Telegram mobile browser forms where they can cause visibility issues

 ### Scrollable Containers